chen0040/java-som/README.md

 ### Image Segmentation (Clustering) using SOFM

-The following sample code shows how to use FuzzyART to perform image segmentation:
+The following sample code shows how to use SOFM to perform image segmentation:

 ```java
 BufferedImage img= ImageIO.read(FileUtils.getResource("1.jpg"));